 The formation of the Deep Sea Drilling Project (DSDP) in 1968 began an era of scientific exploration that has revolutionized our understanding of how Earth works.
-With bold ambitions, a converted drill-ship, and an innovative planning structure, geologists and geophysicists set out to retrieve hard facts from wherever their scientific questions led them.
-Four decades later, we are still mining knowledge from the ocean basins with objectives, tools, and management features that have direct ties back to those prescient architects of the DSDP.
+With bold ambitions, a converted drillship, and an innovative planning structure, geologists and geophysicists set out to retrieve hard facts from wherever their scientific questions led them.
+Four decades later we are still mining knowledge from the ocean basins with objectives, tools, and management features that have direct ties back to those prescient architects of the DSDP.

-Despite successes in deep water, the difficulty in ensuring the ability to drill safely and effectively in shallow water left a large blank spot in our understanding of fundamental Earth processes.
+Despite successes in deep water, the difficulty in ensuring the ability to drill safely and effectively in shallow water left a large blank spot.
 This was not a matter of oversight or inadequate technology; DSDP purposely set out to explore the rich frontier of the deep ocean floor in the best manner possible, and that required using a drillship that was inappropriate for shallow-water objectives.
-Until 2003, earth scientists were confronted with a situation similar to what they had faced prior to 1968: we had uncovered tantalizing questions (concerning decadal climate change, land-sea links across shoreline systems, and factors that control the discontinuous buildup of shallow-water sediments, to name just three), but until that time there was no international means of organizing a way to pursue these questions.
+Until 2003, earth scientists were confronted with a situation similar to what they had faced prior to 1968: we had uncovered tantalizing questions (concerning decadal climate change, land-sea links across shoreline systems, and factors that control the discontinuous buildup of shallow-water sediments, to name just three), but until that time there was no international means of organizing such a pursuit of these questions.

 The Integrated Ocean Drilling Program (IODP) was conceived, in part, to address this need for more mission-oriented technology.
-This strategy has proved very successful, leading to breakthroughs in understanding previously unattainable objectives in complex, deeply buried seismogenic zones (Nankai Trough; IODP Expeditions 314/315/316, 319, and 322); ice-covered regions (the Arctic Ocean; IODP Expedition 302); and environmentally sensitive modern reefs (Tahiti; IODP Expedition 310) (Kinoshita, Tobin, Ashi, Kimura, Lallemant, Screaton, Curewitz, Masago, Moe, et al., 2009; Saffer, McNeill, Araki, Byrne, Eguchi, Toczko, Takahashi, et al., 2009; Underwood, Saito, Kubo, et al., 2009; Backman, Moran, McInroy, Mayer, et al., 2006; Camoin, Iryu, McInroy, et al., 2007).
+This strategy has proved very successful, leading to breakthroughs in understanding previously unattainable objectives in complex, deeply buried seismogenic zones (Nankai Trough; IODP Expeditions 314/

+315/316, 319, and 322); ice-covered regions (the Arctic Ocean; IODP Expedition 302); and environmentally sensitive modern reefs (Tahiti; IODP Expedition 310) (Kinoshita, Tobin, Ashi, Kimura, Lallemant, Screaton, Cuerwitz, Masago, Moe, et al., 2009; Saffer et al., 2009; Underwood et al., 2009; Backman, Moran, McInroy, Mayer, et al., 2006; Camoin, Iryu, McInroy, et al., 2007).
 The New Jersey margin, because its geology is known and is easily accessible, is an especially attractive location for documenting sedimentation during times of large sea level change.
-Equipped with mission-specific platforms, the time is now for the ocean science community to make fundamental discoveries concerning the workings of this complex and a fundamental set of Earth processes.
+Equipped with missionspecific platforms, the time is now for the ocean science community to make fundamental discoveries concerning the workings of this complex and fundamental set of Earth processes.